Handling uploading and downloading files are very common jobs in most of the web applications. Spring Boot provides the MultipartFile

 Note: This article uses RESTful web services to upload and download files in Spring Boot.
-If you are using Thymeleaf and want to upload a file, check out this guide.
+If you are using Thymeleaf with Spring Boot and want to upload a file, read this guide.

 We only need spring-boot-starter-web